No. 24 Rutgers tops Nebraska 75-72 on Baker’s 3-pointer

+PISCATAWAY, NJ (AP)Geo Baker had struggled for nearly a month after breaking his thumb.
+That seemed to end Saturday with two 3-pointers in just over two minutes.

-PISCATAWAY, NJ (AP)Geo Baker hit a 3-pointer with 1.2 seconds left to send No. 24 Rutgers past Nebraska 75-72 Saturday to raise the Scarlet Knights’ home record to 14-0.
+Baker hit a 3 with 1.2 seconds left to send No. 24 Rutgers past Nebraska 75-72 to raise the Scarlet Knights’ home record to 14-0.

-Rutgers (15-5, 6-3 Big Ten) was up by 14 early in the second half before Nebraska (7-13, 2-7 Big Ten) went on a 22-7 run over seven minutes to lead 63-62 on two foul shots by Charlie Easely with 7:49 to go.
-Nebraska went ahead by six with just more than three minutes left before Baker and Yeboah hit 3-pointers on back-to-back possessions to tie it at 72 with 1:59 to go.
+After missing a 3-pointer with 17 seconds remaining, Baker got the ball after a rebound from Akwaski Yeboah, and Rutgers’ unquestioned leader waved off his teammates before drilling the final shot on a step-back jumper.

+”It definitely helped my confidence to see the ball go through the hoop, especially like that,” Baker said. ”So I’m feeling really good right now.”

 Nebraska, down 38-33 at the half, was led by Cam Mack with 19 points while Thorir Thorbjarnarson had 17 points and eight rebounds.
-Myles Johnson had nine points on four-of-five shooting and 11 rebounds for Rutgers.
+Myles Johnson had nine points on 5-of-5 shooting with 11 rebounds and five blocks for Rutgers.

+While it wasn’t pretty, Rutgers coach Steve Pikiell was pleased his team was able to grind out a win.

+”Our defense wasn’t great, but it was great when it needed to be, and our offense, too, so I’m happy for that,” Pikiell said. ”It’s how you have to win games sometimes – you have to grind them out.
+And I’m an old-fashioned grinder and I appreciate those kinds of games where you’re not at your best and you still find a way to win.”

 POLL IMPLICATIONS

-After receiving a Top 25 ranking for the first time since 1979, Rutgers went 1-1 with a close loss at No. 19 Iowa.
+After receiving an AP Top 25 ranking for the first time since 1979, Rutgers went 1-1 with a close loss at No. 19 Iowa.
 That should be good enough to keep Rutgers right about where it is.

 BIG PICTURE

 Rutgers: Now comes the hard part.
-Ten of the Scarlet Knights’ final 12 games are against teams ranked or receiving votes in the Top 25.
+10 of the Scarlet Knights’ final 12 games are against teams ranked or receiving votes in the AP Top 25.

 Nebraska: A tough season continues.
 Falling well below .500 overall and in league play, the Cornhuskers are trying to stay out of the Big Ten basement.